 Who Shouldn’t Buy: Those with severe shock-sensitivity or wide feet needing roomy toe splay.

-Head-to-Head: Compared with the Merrell Moab series, the X Ultra 4 is firmer with superior torsional control and better wet-rock traction, but a less plush heel feel — trade-offs depend on whether you need cushioning or chassis rigidity.
+Head-to-Head: Compared with the Merrell Moab series, the Salomon X Ultra 4 is firmer with superior torsional control and better wet-rock traction, but a less plush heel feel — trade-offs depend on whether you need cushioning or chassis rigidity.

 Brooks Ghost Max